KeturahDev/AddressBook/README.md

 # Address Book
-By Keturah Howard, Sommer Howe, January 24th 2020
+By Keturah Howard, Jamison Cozart, January 24th 2020

 ## Description

+_Address book that displays a list of names in your contact, that displays emails, names, and phone numbers for each contact clicked on._

 ## Behavioral Driven Development
   *Heres a list of the specific behaviors I wanted to be acheived throughout the development process, starting from most basic to complex.*

 ## Set Up
   To set up you can simply interact with the webpage by clicking [here](https://keturahdev.github.io//) to access the gh-pages for this repository.
 Or!
 To view the code and in Visual Studio and all that jazz, follow the steps bellow.